-Kylie Jenner Deletes All Photos Of Daughter Stormi’s Face From Instagram
+Kylie Jenner Deletes All Photos Of Daughter Stormi’s Face From Instagram, Per ‘Life & Style’

 The photo clearing comes just weeks after fans began to speculate that little Stormi may not be the daughter of Kylie Jenner’s boyfriend, Travis Scott.
 Fans began to claim that they thought Stormi resembled Kylie’s bodyguard, Tim Chung, more than Travis Scott.
 As previously reported by the Inquisitr, the rumors gained so much traction that Chung was forced to make a public statement about the issue.

-However, with Kylie Jenner’s latest Instagram move, fans have reignited the rumors, and are wondering why she has decided not to show off Stormi’s face after posting multiple pictures of the baby girl.
+However, with Kylie Jenner’s latest Instagram move, fans have reignited the rumors and are wondering why she has decided not to show off Stormi’s face after posting multiple pictures of the baby girl.
 Perhaps Jenner doesn’t like seeing negative comments about her daughter, which are sure to come whenever she posts a snapshot for her 109 million followers to see.

 In the past, Kylie Jenner allegedly said she would delete her Instagram page if and when she ever had a child.
-However, after Stormi’s birth she continued to post photos from her life, including adorable pictures of baby Stormi.
-However, she has now taken those photos down, and has started taking snapshots where Stormi’s face is out of view of the camera.
+However, after Stormi’s birth, she continued to post photos from her life, including adorable pictures of baby Stormi.
+However, she has now taken those photos down and has started taking snapshots where Stormi’s face is out of view of the camera.

 However, fans may soon see Stormi Webster again.
 The Inquisitr reports that Kylie Jenner and her sisters, Khloe and Kim Kardashian are planning a big photo shoot for all of their baby girls.
 All three of the sisters have infant daughters who are less than 5-months-old, and Kim has confirmed that the trio will be having an adorable photo shoot done to document their time together.